-- Pupil Council

-- Eco Group

-- Junior Road Safety Officers (JRSO)

-- Committees e.g. Community Links, Sports, Playground etc.
+- Pupil Council Leaders of Learning Group (LOL Group) - Eco Group - Junior Road Safety Officers (JRSO) - Committees e.g., Community Links, Sports Ambassadors, Reading Schools, Kindness Council and Rights Leaders, and Digital Leaders.

 During weekly assemblies we highlight the work of our Pupil Groups, achievements in and out of school and class projects.
 We celebrate learning in a variety of ways and invite parents/carers to share our learning through termly events such as Class led assemblies, Learning Showcases etc.